DataDog/dd-sdk-ios/docs/rum_collection/_index.md

 {{% /tab %}}
 {{< /tabs >}}

-RUM SDK automatically tracks user sessions, depending on options provided at SDK initialization.
-Learn more about [`trackingConsent`][8] to add GDPR compliance for your EU users and other [initialization parameters][9] for SDK configuartion.
+The RUM SDK automatically tracks user sessions depending on options provided at the SDK initialization.
+To add GDPR compliance for your EU users and other [initialization parameters][9] to the SDK configuration, see the [Set tracking consent documentation][8].

-### Initialize RUM Monitor and DDURLSesssionDelegate
+### Initialize RUM Monitor and `DDURLSessionDelegate`

 Configure and register the RUM Monitor.
 You only need to do it once, usually in your `AppDelegate` code: